 One of the significant changes people make when they adopt a healthy lifestyle to lose weight is increasing their water intake.

-Water is an excellent tool for any weight loss program because it can make you feel fuller, which may prompts you to eat fewer calories [7].
+Water is an essential tool for any weight loss program because it can make you feel fuller, prompting you to eat fewer calories [7].
+However, as you increase your water intake, it's crucial to be aware of the balance of electrolytes in your body.

 The amount of liquid your body needs depends on several factors, including diet, activity level, and even climate.